 meqai (h) pl. "drunkenness" - drunkenness.
 "Drunken orgies", Bruce.

 kwmoi (oV) pl. "orgies" - party drinking, revelries.
-Celebrations are not necessarily a vice in themselves, but as the revelry continued so excesses would often followed - excessive consumption of alcohol, illicit heterosexual sex, homosexual sex, ........
+Celebrations are not necessarily a vice in themselves, but as the revelry continues so excesses often follow - excessive consumption of alcohol, illicit heterosexual sex, homosexual sex, ........

 toutoiV dat. pro. "[and the like]" - [and things like] these.
 Dative of comparison; a dative is typically used with the adjective oJmoia, "like, similar."
 Referencing back to the list.

 Finally, Paul warns his readers that to "practice" such sins ("live like this") bars a person from the kingdom.
-At this point Paul is probably adopting Jesus' approach to ethics.
+At this point, Paul is probably adopting Jesus' approach to ethics.
 The Galatian nomists are right into ethics, given their theological position, namely, that law-obedience is essential to the Christian life (restrains sin and shapes holiness for the appropriation of the promised Abrahamic blessings).
-To sustain personal righteousness, a pietist is bound to get into legalistic reductionism, ie. reshape the law so that it is doable.
+To sustain personal righteousness, a pietist is bound to get into legalistic reductionism, ie., reshape the law so that it is doable.
 Note how Jesus picks on murder and adultery cf. Matt.5:21-32.
 Of the ten commandments, we may be able to argue that we have, at least, not broken these two commands, but after Jesus has finished with them we are left without any defense.
 The nomist Galatians may be able to take the high moral ground with adultery and orgies, but they are very vulnerable when it comes to discord, dissensions, factions, .....
 By what means then can a person "inherit the kingdom of God"?
 The kingdom of God is inherited on the basis of Christ's worthiness, not our own.
 Of course, at the practical level the truth still applies, namely that to use our freedom to indulge the flesh places us outside of God's grace.
-Yet, a believer, indwelt by the Spirit of Christ, although constantly defeated by the old Adam, finds themselves not only covered by God's grace, but orientated to God's will.
+Yet, a believer, in-dwelt by the Spirit of Christ, although constantly defeated by the old Adam, finds themselves not only covered by God's grace, but orientated to live in a way honouring to God.

 a] acc. neut. rel. pro. "-" - which things.
 The accusative indicates a possible anacoluthon (error in grammar).
-Bligh suggests Paul was going to form an accusative infinitive construction, but changed his mind, but as Longenecker notes, the pronoun is not referring back to the vices, particularly "and the like", "and about these I tell you now ....", NJB, but forward, forward to "like this", object of "those who live", cf. Bruce.
+Bligh suggests Paul was going to form an accusative infinitive construction, but changed his mind, but as Longenecker notes, the pronoun is not referring back to the vices, "and about these I tell you now ....", NJB, but forward to "like this", object of "those who live", cf., Bruce.

 uJmin dat. pro. "you" - to you.
 Dative of indirect object.